 The release of Something Else marked the start of a period of quite astonishing creativity on the part of Ray Davies.
 In December 1967 he began work for the satirical TV show At the Eleventh Hour, which required him to contribute a song every week throughout its ten-week run, based on news reports mostly taken from his local paper the Hornsey Journal.
 (Did You See His Name? is the only one of these compositions to have been released, and ranks alongside the Kinks’ best recordings.)
 Songs just seemed to come pouring out, to the extent that Davies wanted to make 1968’s Village Green Preservation Society a 20-track double album in order to accommodate the material he’d written.
 The Kinks’ record company, Pye, unfortunately rejected that proposal, but Davies still crammed 15 impressive compositions onto an album that is now rightly seen as the Kinks’ greatest musical achievement.

 The irony is that this surge of musical inspiration coincided with the virtual collapse of the Kinks’ commercial success.
 In contrast to the group’s then still healthy singles sales, Something Else in fact sold very badly, spending only two weeks in the charts and peaking at number 35.
 Not only was this the worst-performing Kinks LP up to that point but it marked the end of the period (leaving aside various hits compilations) when they were able to produce top-selling albums.
-Its successors Village Green Preservation Society and Arthur were even bigger flops — the former spent just one week at number 47, while the latter failed to chart at all.
+Its successors Village Green Preservation Society and Arthur were even bigger flops and failed to chart at all.
 The Kinks’ previously unerring ability to produce hit singles began to falter, too.

 Between 1964 and the start of 1968 the group had registered an uninterrupted sequence of 14 top twenty hits (if you include the two singles issued in Dave Davies’ name).
 Wonderboy, released in April 1968, appeared set to continue this sequence.
 Musically, it’s up there with the great ’60s Kinks singles, and is said to have been a favourite of John Lennon, who during lunch at the Club dell’Aretusa in King’s Road reportedly demanded that Wonderboy be played over and over again.
 That may possibly have been in protest at the failure of the record-buying public to share his enthusiasm, however, because Wonderboy only reached number 36 in the charts.